Wondering what is the learning management system (LMS) and why it is crucial to pick the best one for your online coaching business?

 Before getting started, let’s just have a quick look at key types of LMS users:

 Two key types of LMS users are:

 - Learners: LMS provides the ability for learners to use their interactive features and learn online.
-Do you know, 90% of students prefer learning online to traditional learning methods.
+According to a study, 90% of students prefer learning online to traditional learning methods.
 Being a learner, you are able to see your course catalog and complete assigned courses.
 Also, you can review any evaluations and measure their own progress.

 - Instructor: LMS platform provides a way for instructors to create and deliver content.
 Also, to monitor student participation, and assess student performance in an easy manner.
 Nowadays, around 94% of online learners prefer to study at their own pace.